aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 4. Select **Run check**.

-.. topic:: Unable to use logical replication?
+.. topic:: Cannot migrate the database using logical replication?

+   If your connection test returns information that you cannot migrate the database using logical replication due to the missing superuser permissions or ``aiven_extras`` extension, you can still migrate your data using the dump method.

-   If your connection test returns such a warning, either resolve the issues or give up the continuous migration and opt for the dump method by selecting **Start the migration using a one-time snapshot (dump method)** > **Run check** > **Start migration**.
+   To start a dump, select checkbox **Start the migration using a one-time snapshot (dump method)**.

-Migration
+Step 3: Migration
-'''''''''
+'''''''''''''''''

+If all the checks pass with no error messages, you are ready to start the migration.
+Before you do that, make sure you understand its limitations and consequences.

+.. topic:: Impact on target databases

+   It's recommended to migrate into an empty database.
+If you migrate into a populated database, colliding tables with primary keys are not affected, but tables without primary keys are appended.
+Check other limitations in `Logical replication restrictions <https://www.postgresql.org/docs/current/logical-replication-restrictions.html>`_.

-If all the checks pass with no error messages, you can trigger the migration by selecting **Start migration** in the **Database migration** window.
+Trigger the migration by selecting **Start migration** in the **Database migration** window.

-Close
-'''''

-While the migration is in progress, you can
+While the migration is in progress, you can take the following actions:

 * Let it proceed until completed by selecting **Close window**, which closes the wizard.
-You come back to check the status at any time.
+You come back to check the status at any time on the **Overview** page of the service in the **Migrate database** section.
 * Write to the target database.
-* Discontinue the migration by selecting **Cancel migration**, which retains the data already migrated.
+* Discontinue the migration by selecting **Stop migration**, which retains the data already migrated.
 You cannot restart the stopped process and can only start a new migration.

 .. warning::